sid-zyy/sid-zyy/README.md

 <h2 align="left">Hi 👋!
-My name is Siddhartha and I'm a CompSci student, from Bengaluru,India</h2>
+My name is Siddhartha and I'm a CompSci student, from Bengaluru, India</h2>

 ###